hardcorefactions/hardcorefactions/README.md

 - Working on Duny Studios 🏜️ as Owner.
 - Worked on DemolishMC 🔨 as Owner and Developer.
 - Worked on Aplaxy Network 🐍 as Owner & Developer
-- Worked on VexPvP as Owner & Head Developer
 - Worked on MCPTool 🧨 as a collaborator/idea producer
 - Worked on DreamHQ 📈 as Owner
 - Worked on Dream Stealer 💭 as Owner and Head Developer.